zenywallet/caprese/README.md

 - [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) support for TLS/SSL.
 Servers can use multiple hostname certificates with the same IP address
 - Support for automatic renewal of [Let's Encrypt](https://letsencrypt.org/) SSL certificates without application restart
 - Web pages are in-memory static files at compile time, dynamic file loading is also available for development
-- Web proxy for internal services
+- Web proxy for backend and internal services
 - Messaging functionality to send data from the server to clients individually or in groups
 - Dependency-free executables for easy server deployment
 - Languages - Nim 100.0%